kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 ## Abstractions save time

 It should go without saying that a platform team's job is to make tools that make product teams' jobs easier.
 But it really can't be said enough.
-The more good tooling you create, the less you have to do support.
+The better the tooling you provide, the less you have to do support.
 This is a win-win for everyone.

 When building tools, think about how you can abstract away complexity.
 This can